zgendao/onemore/README.md

-# one-more
+# onemore
-ONE More is a provably fair dice game ported to [Harmony](http://harmony.one) blockchain.
+ONEMORE is a provably fair dice game ported to [Harmony](http://harmony.one) blockchain.

 # Install instructions